 - train 4-5 times a week and completely rest on the others.
 Another alternative over the resting days is to jump rope, do sprints and maybe even jog for long distances

-- use some rubber and elastic bands to help you do some harder variations if needed.
+- use rubber, elastic bands to help you do some harder variations if needed.
 My Beginner Calisthenics eBook can help you out.

 - Strength is a skill.
 The more often you train, the better you get.
 Workout the same muscle groups at least 2 times a week.
 This helps you build muscle too

 - Do not be afraid to push yourself for higher sets and reps.
 You can’t become really strong and have an awesome physique the other way around.
 Lie to yourself as much as you want to, but hard work always pays off

 - Forget about 3-5 minutes of rest time between sets.
 You need to rest at maximum of 2 minutes if you want to gain endurance and muscles

 - My method is a mixture between Convict Conditioning, C-Mass maybe and definitely my own ones.
 I like doing all types of workouts for better results, especially the beast mode routines